 However, sometimes there are some additives to provide other flavorings as well.
 If they do have a different flavor, it will be on the label of the package.

-Although both candy melts and chocolate can be melted down there are a couple of differences between the two.
+Although both candy melts and chocolate melt down there are a couple of differences between the two.
 Chocolate contains cocoa butter and candy bark is primarily consists of other oils, most often palm kernel and vegetable oil.

 There is also a big difference when it comes to the melting properties as well.
 Candy melts will melt down in a more smooth consistency and will set up firmly at room temperature.